Skip to main

 Traditional Program Design

-Students with traditional entry to the master's program will complete it in six consecutive semesters or two years — four semesters of didactic coursework followed by two semesters of full-time externship.
+Students with traditional entry to the master's program will complete the degree in six consecutive semesters or two years — four semesters of didactic coursework followed by two semesters of full-time externship.

 Year 1

 The first summer session for all students will be delivered in a hybrid format combining online learning with two short residency requirements (in May and August).
-The following fall, spring, and summer semesters will require weekly face-to-face participation on campus.
+The following fall and spring semesters will require weekly face-to-face participation on campus 3-4 days per week.

 Year 2

-The last two semesters (fall and spring) will require students to complete their clinical externships and visit campus just once in the final week of each semester, fall and spring, for 3-5 days.
+The last two semesters (fall and spring) will require students to complete their clinical community-based externships and visit campus just once each semester for 3-5 days.
 This model is designed to be flexible for students to complete their practicums in areas and specialties that align with their long-term goals.